 Application of core competencies of community health education with an introduction to theory and program planning.
 Examination of local health agencies.
-Offered every year.
-3 credits.

 HE 370 Critical Issues in Health

 An examination of contemporary issues in health that have legal, ethical, moral and professional practice implications.
 Offered every 3 years.
 3 credits.